Dan-in-CA/sip_plugins/README.md

 telegram_bot
 -------------
-A simple telegram.org bot to interface with a SIP installation.<br>
+A simple telegram.org bot to interface with a SIP installation.
+_ _ _

 Run "pip install python-telegram-bot --upgrade" before installing this plugin.